m-reuter/arpackpp/INSTALL.md

 ## UMFPACK instructions

   The following details on UMFPACK were supplied originally.
-It is unclear if are still relevant:
+It is unclear if they are still relevant:

   Presently, the UMFPACK library does not allow the user to supply matrices in compress sparse column (CSC) format, but only matrices